 Insurance Plans – What is Covered

-For individual plans, or plans that you buy yourself, the what is covered is determined by the group or company that you buy it from.
-Most plans cover all of the basics with varying levels of deductibles and co-pays, but there are some plans that cut corners to save money and may leave you uncovered (for example, a plan that excluded pregnancy or cancer coverage).
+For individual plans or plans that you buy yourself, what is covered is determined by the group or company you buy it from.
+Most plans cover all of the basics with varying levels of deductibles and co-pays.
+Still, some plans cut corners to save money and may leave you uncovered (for example, a plan that excluded pregnancy or cancer coverage).
 Be sure to check the coverage before you purchase an individual plan.